AI music video generator for reactive visuals | HeyGen

 Pick a visual format, theme, or animation style.
 Configure aspect ratios for TikTok, YouTube, Instagram, or performance screens.

 Upload audio, paste lyrics, or describe your idea.
-HeyGen analyses rhythm, phrasing, and emotional tone to guide visual pacing.
+HeyGen analyzes rhythm, phrasing, and emotional tone to guide visual pacing.

 Fine-tune colour palettes, transitions, subtitles, overlays, or effects using our video maker.
 Adjust pacing to match beats, breakdowns, or drops for perfect sync.

-HeyGen renders a full AI music video with synchronised motion, captions, and timing.
+HeyGen renders a full AI music video with synchronized motion, captions, and timing.
 Export in HD or 4K.
-Edit text or audio at any time to generate updated versions.
+Edit text or audio anytime to generate updated versions.

 Yes, you can create music videos for free.
 Translate lyrics, announcements, or commentary into many languages.
 HeyGen preserves pacing across translated versions and keeps narration or caption timing aligned with your track.
 Voice cloning helps maintain your artistic identity across markets.